alanms/alanms/README.md

 - 👋 Hi, I’m @alanms
-- 👀 I’m interested in development, new technologies, learning, design, art, photography, science fiction and movies.
+- 👀 I’m interested in development, new technologies, learning, design, art, photography, music and movies.
 - 🌱 I’m currently learning PHP, and photography.
 - 💞️ I’m looking to collaborate on nice projects.
 - 📫 How to reach me: shawwhip@gmail.com